I am an ex-bank executive now whiling away my time in teaching and traveling.

-- Expanding entrepreneurial base by encourage new comers
+- Expanding the entrepreneurial base by encouraging newcomers

-At one time, there were 14 Development Banks in Pakistan.
+At one time, there were 14 development banks in Pakistan.
 However, most of them have been closed one after another as their bad debts mounted up.
-It is natural as they take substantial risks in promoting new types of industrial projects in underdeveloped areas sponsored preferably by new-comers.
-Nevertheless, their contribution brings fruits to the economy in the shape of successful industrial units and transfer of technology.
+It is natural as they take substantial risks in promoting new types of industrial projects in underdeveloped areas sponsored preferably by newcomers.
+Nevertheless, their contribution brings fruits to the economy in the shape of successful industrial units and the transfer of technology.

-At present, 8 development banks are operating which mostly are joint-venture with other Islamic Countries.
+At present, eight development banks are operating, which are mostly joint ventures with other Islamic countries.

 A microfinance bank would cater to the credit needs of poor households and their small enterprises.
-Thus microfinance bank provide credit to those poor who are not considered creditworthy by the commercial banks and other financial institutions.
+Thus, microfinance banks provide credit to those poor who are not considered creditworthy by commercial banks and other financial institutions.
 On the other hand, the microfinance bands recognize every single human being as a potential and creditworthy entrepreneur.
-In addition, they provide basic training in start of a small business, simple book-keeping and accounting.
+In addition, they provide basic training in the start of a small business, simple book-keeping and accounting.

-The main aim of microfinance institutions is alleviation of poverty through helping poor persons to earn some money especially the women.
+The main aim of microfinance institutions is the alleviation of poverty by helping poor persons to earn some money, especially women.

 In Islam, it is prohibited to charge interest on any loan.
-However, it is acceptable to pass on funds to a needy person or corporation for trade purpose in which case profit could be shared on an agreed basis whereas loss should be shared according to the funds invested.
-Besides, there are certain businesses where any form of deal is forbidden like alcohols and pork.
+However, it is acceptable to pass on funds to a needy person or corporation for trade purposes, in which case profit could be shared on an agreed basis, whereas loss should be shared according to the funds invested.
+Besides, there are certain businesses where any form of deal is forbidden, like alcohol and pork.

-Accordingly, Islamic bank refer to a banking activity which is consistent with the Sharia, the Islamic Laws.
-Otherwise, there is no difference between the traditional banks and the Islamic bank.
+Accordingly, an Islamic bank refers to a banking activity which is consistent with the Sharia, the Islamic Laws.
+Otherwise, there is no difference between traditional banks and the Islamic bank.

-Stock exchange is a place where securities are bought and sold.
-Such securities include shares, derivative, unit trusts and bonds.
+The stock exchange is a place where securities are bought and sold.
+Such securities include shares, derivatives, unit trusts and bonds.
 It also provides facilities for the issue and redemption of securities.
-Prices of shares and bonds are influenced by their demand and supply like in other commodities.
+Prices of shares and bonds are influenced by their demand and supply, like in other commodities.

 In order to list a security on the stock exchange, there are certain requirements.
 Transactions in the stock exchange are conducted by members only.
-Stock exchange serves both as a primary market for the initial public offerings and as a secondary market for their subsequent buying and selling
+The stock exchange serves both as a primary market for the initial public offerings and as a secondary market for their subsequent buying and selling.

-Investors are not bound to sell stock or bond through the stock exchange.
+Investors are not bound to sell stock or bonds through the stock exchange.
 They can directly deal with the seller.
 Similarly, there is no compulsion that stock must be traded on the exchange.
-The securities can change ownership out of the exchange which is called ‘over the counter” or “curb dealings."
+The securities can change ownership out of the exchange, which is called "over the counter” or “curb dealings."

-It is a contract where owner of an asset agrees to allow someone to use it for a fixed rental.
-It can be for fixed or indefinite period of time.
-It is a binding contract which sets out terms of lease agreement between the owner and the user.
+It is a contract where the owner of an asset agrees to allow someone to use it for a fixed rental.
+It can be for a fixed or indefinite period of time.
+It is a binding contract which sets out terms of the lease agreement between the owner and the user.

-Leases are of various types mainly (i) a financial lease and (ii) an operating lease.
-The financial lease is long-term and non-cancellable contract where the user assumes some of the risks of ownership and has the right to keep the assets or get it transferred to its own name after fulfilling the necessary conditions.
-In operating lease, the owner transfer only the right to use the assets which is returned back at the end of the lease.
+Leases are of various types, mainly (i) financial leases and (ii) operating leases.
+The financial lease is a long-term and non-cancellable contract where the user assumes some of the risks of ownership and has the right to keep the assets or get them transferred to its own name after fulfilling the necessary conditions.
+In an operating lease, the owner transfers only the right to use the assets, which is returned back at the end of the lease.

-There are some other types especially in the aircraft industry like wet lease and dry-lease and.
-In wet lease, a company agrees to provide an aircraft along with pilot and crew and would be responsible for the maintenance of the aircraft.
+There are some other types, especially in the aircraft industry, like wet lease and dry lease.
+In a wet lease, a company agrees to provide an aircraft along with a pilot and crew and would be responsible for the maintenance of the aircraft.
 Dry lease, on the other hand, refers to leasing only the aircraft.

-If is a form of partnership which has two distinct parties: (i) the financier and (ii) the manager.
-The financer takes no part of management of the business.
+It is a form of partnership which has two distinct parties: (i) the financier and (ii) the manager.
+The financer takes no part in the management of the business.
 The profits are distributed among the subscriber while the manager is paid the usual salary.

-Modarba is one the modes of Islamic finance.
-It is like mutual fund minus its un-Islamic features.
+Modarba is one of the modes of Islamic finance.
+It is like a mutual fund minus its un-Islamic features.

-Not only in Pakistan, the Islamic financial services industry has witnessed a phenomenal growth all over the Islamic world.
-In particuar, the Modaraba Sector has been able to create a market niche for itself in the corporate sector.
-This model is enjoying a unique recognition due to its well designed structure with proper rules and regulations defined by the regulators.
+Not only Pakistan but the Islamic financial services industry has also witnessed phenomenal growth all over the Islamic world.
+In particular, the Modaraba Sector has been able to create a market niche for itself in the corporate sector.
+This model is enjoying a unique recognition due to its well-designed structure with proper rules and regulations defined by the regulators.
 It has proved its resilience in this time of global financial turmoil.

 It is a professionally managed type of pooled investment for acquiring securities like stocks, bonds, marketable securities and commodities.
 The profit is distributed by way of dividend to all investors.

-Financial market in Pakistan experienced boom conditions in1991 due to liberalization policies of the government.
-There was a manifold increase in the number of listed companies; number of commercial banks, local and foreign and financial instruments like commercial paper.
+The financial market in Pakistan experienced boom conditions in 1991 due to the liberalization policies of the government.
+There was a manifold increase in the number of listed companies: commercial banks, local and foreign and financial instruments like commercial paper.

-- The public sector should reduce its dependence on State Bank of Pakistan.
+- The public sector should reduce its dependence on the State Bank of Pakistan.